Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise

 We also propose another algorithm that incorporates both the clipping operation and variance reduction, i.e., Algorithm~\ref{alg:SFW_Clipping_VR} on the right.

-Theorem~\ref{thm:SFW-Clipping-VarianceReduction} below shows the convergence rate of the proposed method, and we note that this guarantee holds even when the batch size of the stochastic gradients is $1$ at each iteration.
+Theorem~\ref{thm:SFW-Clipping-VarianceReduction} shows the convergence rate of the proposed method, and we note that, similarly to Theorem~\ref{thm:SFW-Clipping}, this guarantee holds even when the batch size of the stochastic gradients is $1$ at each iteration.

 In particular, Theorem~\ref{thm:SFW-Clipping-VarianceReduction} shows an improved complexity, compared to Theorem~\ref{thm:SFW-Clipping}.
 We also note that Theorem~\ref{thm:SFW-Clipping-VarianceReduction} for the proposed Stochastic FW can be seen as a counterpart to a notable result by \citet{liu2023breaking} on SGD for non-convex stochastic optimization under heavy-tailed noise, where the authors establish the same rate for obtaining an $\epsilon$-small expected gradient norm via normalized SGD with clipping and variance reduction.